igagis/ruis_sdl_example/README.md

-# mordaSDLexample
+# ruis_sdl_example
-SDL example of using morda unintrusively
+SDL example of using ruis GUI unintrusively